Important information about keeping everyone safe

 We encourage the use of hand sanitiser before and after payment if the EFTPOS terminal is handled for PIN entry.

-We have decided to accept card only for payments to avoid handling of cash and contamination.
+We request that where possible, payments are performed via the EFTPOS terminal rather than cash.
 Payment may be made prior to collection of pets undergoing a procedure over the phone via credit card.

 Infection control within the practice